What is the Difference Between EMF Testing and EMR Testing?

 a = Real x-axis, bi = complex imaginary y-axis number determined by the polarity coordinate components

 A triaxial Magnitude of the Vector (XYZ), calculated within the Gigahertz Solutions NFA 1000 Near-Field Analyzer, is used for a quick and functional assessment by Professional Electromagnetic Radiation Specialists.
 They are often tasked with identifying emission source points and assessing a field's size, shape, frequency, and magnitude.
-They then recommend various remedial options to clients for “good, better, and best “ solutions to mitigating localized radiation levels.**
+They then recommend various remedial options to clients for “good, better, and best” solutions to mitigate localized radiation levels.

-EMF Testing implies an unbiased measurement of an electromagnetic field's power density or flux magnitude, frequency range, size, and shape.
-Often, one should take into consideration time and magnitude derivatives.
-The power of an electromagnetic field is generally strongest near the point source and then weakens with distance.
+EMF Testing involves unbiased measurement of an electromagnetic field's power density, flux magnitude, frequency range, size, and shape.
+Often, one should consider time and magnitude derivatives.
+The strength of an electromagnetic field generally decreases with distance from the point source.
 This rule of thumb can deviate with reflection rates and dense multipath co-signaling.
-With frequency levels, the field's energy increases proportionally as frequency increases (Planck's Law.)
-The rate of frequency fluctuation and phase noise or jitter also plays into the assessment equation.
+The field's energy increases proportionally to the frequency (Planck's Law).
+The rate of frequency fluctuation and phase noise (jitter) also factor into the assessment equation.

-An electromagnetic field unifies charged photon particles with a corresponding magnetic flux forming a wavelength vibrating at a frequency or band of frequencies.
+An electromagnetic field unifies charged particles with a corresponding magnetic flux, forming a wavelength that vibrates at a frequency or a band of frequencies.
 Interesting effects seldom mentioned are that all EMFs emit light, either visible or invisible, and sound, either audible or inaudible.

-An AC magnetic field with frequencies just above the electricity frequency in your home (60 Hertz in the USA and Canada, 50 Hertz in most of the world) is used for communicating with submarines and other submersibles.
-Signals can penetrate saltwater 10,000 feet below sea level and up into the ionosphere.
+An AC magnetic field with a frequency just above the electricity frequency in your home (60 Hertz in the USA and Canada, 50 Hertz in most of the world) is used to communicate with submarines and other submersibles.
+Signals can penetrate saltwater 10,000 feet below sea level and into the ionosphere.
 Nuclear radiation is contained by both seawater and the ionosphere.
-This ability is why ELF, Extremely Low Frequencies, is used for communication through more challenging mediums such as water, concrete, and Earth.
-Another rule of thumb is the lower the frequency, the more characteristic penetration is the field.
+This ability is why ELF (Extremely Low Frequencies) is used for communication through challenging media such as water, concrete, and Earth.
+Another rule of thumb is that the lower the frequency, the more characteristic the field penetration.

-Many physicists will often begin a general introductory lecture on EMR, electromagnetic radiation, by distinguishing how electromagnetic forces can affect an atom.
-Ionizing radiation or nuclear radiation effects changes an atom by having enough energy to detach one or more electrons from an atom.
-Non-ionizing radiation does not detach a particle from an atom but can split an electron’s spectral lines affecting its quantum orbit and spin.
+Many physicists begin a general introductory lecture on EMR, electromagnetic radiation, by distinguishing how electromagnetic forces can affect an atom.
+Ionizing radiation, or nuclear radiation, can change an atom by providing enough energy to detach one or more electrons from it.
+Non-ionizing radiation does not detach a particle from an atom but can split an electron’s spectral lines, affecting its quantum orbit and spin.

-When most people think of radiation, they think of nuclear radiation, such as x-rays and gamma rays, which are ionic radiation that can penetrate the human body and, at elevated dosimetry, can cause harm.
-The term dosage level is often used when speaking of flux or power density in this context.
-Most people do not realize that much of the electromagnetic spectrum's non-ionizing bandwidth, either DC or AC, can also penetrate the human body to one degree or another with the amount of exposure depending on the radiation flux magnitude, frequency, and time duration.
+When most people think of radiation, they think of nuclear radiation, such as X-rays and gamma rays, which are ionizing radiation that can penetrate the human body and, at high doses, cause harm.
+The term dosage level is often used to refer to flux or power density in this context.
+Most people do not realize that much of the non-ionizing portion of the electromagnetic spectrum, whether DC or AC, can penetrate the human body to some degree, with the amount of exposure depending on the radiation flux, frequency, and duration.

-On an atomic level, non-ionic radiation causes shifts to an electron's quantum orbit; the electron spin, or both, inside an electrical conductor will cause noise or transient harmonics.
+At the atomic level, non-ionic radiation causes shifts in an electron's quantum orbit; the electron's spin, or both, in an electrical conductor can cause noise or transient harmonics.
 Etiam, the changing of an electron's quantum orbit, the electron spin, or both inside an atom of a biological cell, is where we see how living cells can be affected.
-One natural result is the reversal of a cell's polarity, thereby causing cells to relinquish electrons, oxidize, shift from alkaline to acidic, sometimes becoming inflamed, mutate, or even experience premature apoptosis (cell death.)
+One natural result is the reversal of a cell's polarity, causing cells to relinquish electrons, oxidize, shift from alkaline to acidic conditions, sometimes becoming inflamed, mutate, or even undergo premature apoptosis (cell death).

 Our general observation from countless assessments indicates that factors such as gender, body mass, age, and health status should be considered when discussing dosage tolerance or determining reference dosimetry.
 Women tend to be more sensitive to the effects of electricity/ electromagnetism than men.
 (This may be because women’s bodies generally contain more water content by the relative percentage of body mass than men’s bodies.
 We do not know why, but more than 60% of those complaining about EMF sensitivity to us have been women.)
-Many persons present as sensitivity symptomatic have Lyme disease, chemical sensitivities, multiple allergies, or are prone to sunburn easily.
-Persons with previous exposure to extreme electromagnetism levels for an extended duration will often complain of having developed sensitivity to EMF.
-Finally, the elderly and the frail also appear to present real sensitivity.
-We never doubt someone’s claims of being sensitive to EMF, but there have been a few occasions where a client shows inconsistencies.
-There may be various EMF sensitivities where some folks are only sensitive to a specific frequency bandwidth.
+Many people present with sensitivity symptoms have Lyme disease, chemical sensitivities, multiple allergies, or are prone to sunburn easily.
+Persons with prior exposure to extreme levels of electromagnetic radiation for an extended period often complain of developing sensitivity to EMF.
+Finally, the elderly and the frail also appear to be highly sensitive.
+We never doubt someone’s claims of being sensitive to EMF, but there have been a few occasions when a client has shown inconsistencies.
+There may be various EMF sensitivities, with some folks only sensitive to a specific frequency bandwidth.
 If this is the case, the prevailing theories on characteristic EMF sensitivity should be reconsidered.
 That said, much more scientific work is needed in this study area.

 Although a person with a larger mass will register a higher epidermal voltage than someone with a lesser mass standing in the same spot, those with a larger mass tend to feel less affected by electromagnetism.
 Children and older adults seem more affected by strong radiation levels than teenagers and young adults, especially regarding magnetic fields and the magnetic component of radiofrequency radiation.
-Dosage levels could be used for non-ionizing radiation, but this practice is often frowned upon because of the disparate scientific literature.
+Dosage levels for non-ionizing radiation are often used, but this practice is often frowned upon due to the disparate scientific literature.
 (Disparate only because of “bad” science, in my opinion.)
 Of course, DC and AC non-ionic radiation can cause electromagnetic interference to sensitive electronic equipment.

-Another possible result from over-exposure to electromagnetic radiation (engineered or native EMF) is the effect on protein receptors and electrical signaling channels for cellular pathways, such as the effect on calcium ion (Ca+) motility, potassium (K+) channels, and transduction pathways in neurons.***
+Another possible result of over-exposure to electromagnetic radiation (engineered or native EMF) is an effect on protein receptors and electrical signaling channels in cellular pathways, such as calcium ion (Ca2+) motility, potassium (K+) channels, and transduction pathways in neurons.**

 * The Vector Sum Method is used in physics calculations and some modeling programs, such as SimuTech, where imaginary numbers are employed to consider the vector phase.